 Michael J. Maroney

-Professor of Chemistry, University of Massachusetts
+Professor Emeritus of Chemistry, University of Massachusetts

-Postdoctoral Training: Northwestern University; University of Minnesota
+Ph.D.: University of Washington Postdoctoral Training: Northwestern University; University of Minnesota

+The focus of the research in my group is on the elucidation of the structure and function of transition metal ions in biological systems by use of a wide variety of biophysical measurements (principally spectroscopic techniques) and the synthetic model approach.
+From spectroscopic measurements such as x-ray absorption, electronic absorption, IR, Raman, epr, NMR and ENDOR, we can probe the structure of the metal center and the nature of the ligand environment.
+Synthetic models are used to interpret spectroscopic results.
 A recent interest has involved the biological function of Ni, which is now associated with five enzymes: hydrogenase, carbon monoxide dehydrogenase, methyl coenzyme M reductase, superoxide dismutase and urease.
 In the first three of these enzymes, Ni has been postulated to be a redox center.
 We have probed the redox role of the Ni center in Thiocapsa roseopersicina hydrogenase using x-ray absorption spectroscopic measurements on redox poised samples.
 These measurements fail to provide any support for a redox role for nickel, but do indicate that the Ni site is bound to the protein by S-donor ligands, some of which must be cysteinate ligands.
 Model studies point to the possible importance of the S-donor ligands in the chemistry associated with the Ni site.